Life Is Strange 2: Development

-Writing the characters was a challenge for lead writer Jean Luc-Cano.
+Writing the characters was a challenge for lead writer Jean Luc-Cano, who first wrote the story with a team in French, and the script was then passed to American writer Christian Divine who helped refine its tone and accuracy.
 Unlike the first game, which gives an ample amount of time for characters to develop, characters in the sequel have to be introduced quickly due to the road film structure.
 The players must decide if they should trust these characters within a short period of time.
 Like the first game, animal symbolism is featured heavily in this game, as the team believed that these animal symbols and metaphors help to "[bring] something visual for players".
-The story was first written in French by a team led by Cano, and the script was then passed to American writer Christian Divine who helped refine its tone and accuracy.

 One of the game's main themes is education: Sean must be a role model for Daniel, who will learn from Sean and follow what he does.
 Ultimately, Daniel's actions and personality are tied to the player's decisions throughout the game.
 While Daniel's telekinetic powers are not the game's focus, its inclusion allows players to understand the consequences of their actions, such as how Daniel utilizes his powers is directly linked to how Sean nurtures him.
 The game's ending is reflective of what Daniel learns from Sean throughout the five episodes.
 The team did not create a perfect ending for the characters because such an ending is often non-existent in the real world.
 To ensure that the educational aspect of the game is genuine, the team read books and documents produced by psychologists and sociologists to gain more insight.
 The team also spent an extensive amount of time developing Daniel's artificial intelligence to ensure that he is "believable, sensible, and sometimes super-cute".
 The developers recognised that brotherly bonding is rarely perfect and relationships between siblings can be tense.
 Sean, as a teenager, wants to find people around him to develop his own life and does not want his younger brother around him.
 Throughout the game, players need to balance Sean's personal interests, like spending time with the new characters Sean meets, with caring for Daniel.
 The team spent a lot of time finding the right balance to ensure that the relationship between the two brothers are not obnoxious and that players do not grow to dislike Sean as the story progresses.
 Cano used his own personal experience interacting with his elder brother and daughter while developing the brotherhood relationship between Sean and Daniel, as well as the educational aspect of the game.